Raed-Alshehri/Emojify/README.md

 In this project, I'm going to use word vector representations to build an Emojifier.
 🤩 💫 🔥

-It can make text messages semm more expressive.
+It can make text messages seem more expressive.

 Rather than writing:
 >"Congratulations on the promotion!
 Let's get coffee and talk.
 Love you!"